Arts in Seattle: Alternative, Urban and Pop Surrealism (Low Brow) art scene

 In the last several years, Seattle has become a central hub for the burgeoning Alternative, Urban Art and Low Brow/New Brow art scenes.
-Frequently situated around several of the city's "art walks," which are often put together by young, experimental artists, galleries and collectives like the Greenwood Collective, Roq La Rue and the now closed studios at 619 Western in the historic Pioneer Square.
-Many of the artists in this scene employ "alternative" venues, including cafés, bars and even exterior building walls, newspaper boxes or re-purposed phone booths, as a way of exposing viewers to their artwork.
+Frequently situated around several of the city's "art walks," which are often put together by young, experimental artists, galleries and collectives like the Greenwood Collective, Roq La Rue, Push/Pull, The Factory and the now closed studios at 619 Western in the historic Pioneer Square.
+Many of the artists in this scene employ "alternative" venues, including cafés, bars like the locally famous Pioneer Square Saloon, and even exterior building walls, newspaper boxes or re-purposed phone booths, as a way of exposing viewers to their artwork.

 Moreover, these artists are better known for employing unconventional means of communication, overturning the traditional rules of the art market.
 These tactics often include happenings, performance art, unsanctioned sculpture, wheatpasting, murals, and aerosol—-which at times puts members of the scene at odds with both established (and often safer) Seattle artists and city officials.
 This is also what distinguishes them from much of the art that can be found in the city's traditional art venues.
 However, it is arguably this willingness to find alternative methods of expression that has given the movement its vibrancy and an increasing significance in the art world as a whole.

+Seattle's Alternative Comic Scene

+In 1989, Fantagraphics, an American publisher of alternative comics relocated to Seattle Washington from Los Angeles California.
+This marked an important year in the development of the Seattle--and west coast DIY and underground comix scene.
+Initially moving to the Maple Leaf neighborhood, the comic publisher eventually moved to the Georgetown neighborhood--where they still remain to this day.
+Over the years notable figures in this niche visual art realm have called Seattle home.
+Important Seattle based comics artists include: Roberta Gregory, David Lasky, Lynda Barry, Charles Burns, Peter Bagge, Mark Campos, Ellen Forney, Jim Woodring, Max Clofelter, and Marc Palm.

+Today, Seattle continues to have a bustling comics scene which is the home of one of the most important alternative comic festivals in the country.
+Short Run Comix Festival is hosted annually at the beginning of November and draws visitors from across the region and boats an impressive roster of internationally and nationally renown illustrators.